diyaroongta/emailToTaskDev/README.md

 - Python 3.8 or higher
 - pip3
-- Google account with Gmail access
+- Google account with Gmail, Google Tasks, and Google Calendar access
-- Todoist account with API access
 - OpenAI API key (for AI-powered classification and task generation)
+- Node.js and npm (for frontend development)

 ### Installation